AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 For now, let us forget about it, we will come back to these notions as we use them in this tutorial to understand how our tools work.
-So now, we can have a look to these tools.
+So now, we can have a look at these tools.